alphagov/government-frontend/README.md

 | World Location News Article | [View on GOV.UK](https://www.gov.uk/government/world-location-news/changes-to-secure-english-language-test-providers-for-uk-visas) | Migrated |
 | Working group | [View on GOV.UK](https://www.gov.uk/government/groups/abstraction-reform) | Migrated |

-## Components

-Pages are rendered using components.
-Components can be specific to government-frontend or shared between applications.

-Shared components are provided by govuk_publishing_components and are documented in the [component guide](https://components.publishing.service.gov.uk/component-guide).

-Components specific to government-frontend are [within the application](https://github.com/alphagov/government-frontend/tree/master/app/views/components) and follow rules set out by the [govuk_publishing_components](https://github.com/alphagov/govuk_publishing_components) gem.
-They are documented in the [government-frontend component guide](https://government-frontend.herokuapp.com/component-guide).

-When [running government-frontend](#running-the-application) locally the component guide is available at: http://government-frontend.dev.gov.uk/component-guide

-Configuration for the navigation links shown on the B variant of the ContentPagesNav A/B test is covered [separately](docs/navigation-links.md)

 ## Technical documentation

 This is a Ruby on Rails application that fetches documents from